xxmmxx/CSMarkDesktop/docs/english/UpcomingVersions.md

 ## 0.32.9
 * Minor tweaks to enable moving away from WinForms easier in the future.
 * Disable saving results as files in Windows Store version because Microsoft.
+* [?]
+Possibly add ability to change background to an image.

 ## 0.32.10/0.33.0
 * Reliability improvements